esanch/EEarl.github.io/README.md

 <br>

 #### Amazon's top products
   - Basing information taken from top products sold by Amazon this project aims to create a model for Amazon to create target ads.
-Based on the best selling products Amazon can use this information to entice a specific type of consumers to buy their products over competitors through target ads.
+Based on the bestselling products Amazon can use this information to entice a specific type of consumers to buy their products over competitors through target ads.
 ***

 <br>